Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 And he forgets a lot.

-Yeah, but they seemed, you know, relatively happy.
-It was just a regular marriage.
+Yeah, so, but they seemed, you know, relatively happy.

-Age, love knows no age, but area.
+Age, love knows no age barrier.

 It is quite late.